muratbaseren/MFramework.Services.HtmlHelpers/README.md

 ### What is coming with Content Folder

- - **mframework.css** - base css library for mframework
+ - **mframework-common.css** - base css library for mframework
- - **circle-loader.css** - circle page loading indicator (full page)
+ - **mframework-circle-loader.css** - circle page loading indicator (full page)
- - **thin.scrollbar.css** - change the visual appearance of the scroll bar.
+ - **mframework-thin-scrollbar.css** - change the visual appearance of the scroll bar.
 Provides a thinner appearance.

 ### What is coming with Scripts Folder

+ - **mframework-jquery.js** - this is custom jquery function library.
- - **jquery.unobtrusive-ajax-modified.js** - this is modified version jquery.unobstrusive-ajax.js that uses JQuery.Show method for loading element effect.
+ - **mframework-jquery-unobtrusive-ajax-modified.js** - this is modified version jquery.unobstrusive-ajax.js that uses JQuery.Show method for loading element effect.
 The modified version is changed this effect type to fade in-out.

 ## Also
 This package provides some Html Helpers, Ajax Html Helpers and Html Helper Methods.